 How to run Supremo multiple instances on a Terminal Server

-Starting from version 3.4.0, Supremo supports multi-session on Windows Server systems and allow the coexistence of two or more concurrent RDP control sessions (Terminal Server/Remote Desktop Server).
+Starting from version 3.4.0, Supremo supports multi-session on Windows Server systems (2008 and higher) and allow the coexistence of two or more concurrent RDP control sessions (Terminal Server/Remote Desktop Server).

 Running the first installation/execution of Supremo on a server machine with the above requirements, the option for multi-session support will already be active.

 Otherwise, for installations/runs of previous versions, the option is inactive and should be enabled (from a server administrator) following the steps below:

 - Make sure you have installed the Supremo service here

 - From the Tools menu, open the Options panel

 - Supremo will be restarted to run in the new mode